UniFreak/notes/Python-syntax.md

 - when do `import pack.modu`:
 1. look for `__init__.py` in `pack`, execute its top-level statements
 2. look for `pack/modu.py`, execute its top-level statements
 3. any varialbe, function or class in `modu.py` is available in

 # import:
 - `from modu import func [as alias]`: import `func` into global
 - `from modu import *`: import all funcitons except those beging with `__` into global
 - `import modu [as alias]`: import `modu` under `modu` namespace
 - `from [. | .. | ..modu] import item`: relative import

-# OOP
-- in python, everything is an object
-- but python does not impose object-oriented programming as the main programming paradigm
-- using stateless functions is a better programming paradigm

 # decorators
 - a decorator is a function or a class that wraps (or decorates) a function or a method